 If your veterinarian suspects an allergy, it will be necessary to perform a skin prick test to determine the allergen.
 This test injects small amounts of several common allergens into the skin to see if there is a reaction to any of them.

 Minimising contact with the allergen is the main goal as well as controlling symptoms.
-Obviously, it is not always easy to avoid exposure to pollens.
+It is not always easy to avoid exposure to pollens.
 Keeping windows shut, use air filters, regularly dust can reduce exposure.

 Steroids to control inflammation and suppress the immune system.
-Your veterinarian will prescribe the lowest dose possible to manage symptoms and it will be necessary to closely monitor your cat.
+Your veterinarian will prescribe the lowest dose possible to manage symptoms, and it will be necessary to monitor your cat closely.

 Keeping your cat indoors as much as possible during high pollen season.
 Pollen counts are at their highest from dawn to around mid-morning.

-Medicated shampoos and conditioners can be used to clean the coat of pollens, to reduce the amount that the cat will inhale or ingest when it grooms.
-This can also help to soothe inflamed and itchy skin.
+Medicated shampoos and conditioners can be used to clean the coat of pollens, to reduce the amount that the cat will inhale or ingest when it grooms which can also help to soothe inflamed and itchy skin.